MizuchiLabs/mantrae/README.md

 - [**Traefik**](https://traefik.io/): For providing the powerful reverse proxy that powers this application.
 - [**Nginx Proxy Manager**](https://github.com/NginxProxyManager/nginx-proxy-manager): For inspiration on building a simple and effective web UI for managing reverse proxies.
-- [**External-DNS**](https://github.com/kubernetes-sigs/external-dns): For inspiration on building a simple and effective DNS management system for Kubernetes.
+- [**External-DNS**](https://github.com/kubernetes-sigs/external-dns): For inspiration on building a simple and effective DNS management system.